benofben/the_intelligent_property_investor/chapters/07 - The Summing Up.md

 Since starting buying property in 2012, total cash flow has been -$510,447.39.
 Total equity is now 908,347.03.
 That gives a return of 78%.
 This is a rough estimate that doesn't properly account for the time value of money during that period.
 When annualized that return is 10%.

-Once again, that 10% figure is a little discouraging, however there were a variety of benefits along the way.
+Once again, that 10% figure is a little discouraging given that it is available in the stock market for considerably less effort, however there were a variety of benefits along the way.
 These included housing for much of that period, tax benefits and the ability to change housing options without paying transaction costs.

 Now, let's consider three different rates of appreciation: 3%, 5% and 10%.
 That should give us a view into the range of probably outcomes over the next decade.